zenecture/neuroflow/README.md

 Seeing code examples is a good way to get started.
 You may have a look at the playground for basic inspiration.

-# Construction of a Net
+# Construct a Dense Net

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/arch.png" width=443 height=320 />